Ulife is not UTSU

 Hart House groups: Hart House clubs and committees operate through Hart House and do not fall into any of the previous types of organizations.
 There are about 30 clubs and committees listed on Ulife Online.

-Athletic groups: Athletic groups that are not recognized campus groups operate through the Athletic Centre and/or the Varsity Centre.
+Athletic groups: Athletic groups that are not recognized student groups operate through the Athletic Centre and/or the Varsity Centre.
 More information about the athletic groups at U of T can be found at athletics.utoronto.ca.